An immersive music and arts experience

 Yes!
 Due to licensing issues we have to make this an over 18 event.
 We hope in future years to add a kiddy friendly area but this year I’m afraid it is all about the grown ups.
 We wouldn’t recommend it because of noise levels and rough terrain, but if you need to bring along any teeny weenies that’s OK.

 Are there different types of tickets available for GOAT?

-Indeed there are but we think the best way to experience GOAT is to get fully involved for the full three days and nights.
+Indeed there are but we think the best way to experience GOAT is to get fully involved for the full three days.
 However, we appreciate there may be circumstances in which guests may want to purchase just one or two days and there may be some wishing to upgrade to a more luxurious experience.
 To that end we offer the following options: